In today's digital world, technology has completely transformed the way we live and work. The...

 Not Scientifically Valid

 The validity of a personality test is the extent to which it measures what it is intended to measure.
 The 16 personalities test is often criticized for its limited validity as the results do not always align with actual personality traits.
 The test lacks empirical evidence and hasn't been proven to predict job performance or success.
-Additionally, it has been criticized for being based on outdated theories of personality and not accounting for cultural differences.
+Additionally, it has been criticised for being based on outdated theories of personality and not accounting for cultural differences.

 Limited Reliability